COVID-19 Resources

 Is there ever a time my student could be asked to wear a mask?

-There are some occasions in which students may asked to wear a mask for health and safety purposes:
+There are some occasions in which students may be asked to wear a mask for health and safety purposes:

 - If your student displays COVID-19 symptoms, they may be asked to wear a mask in the health office.